schneidermc/psf-simulation-app/README.md

 Matlab app for simulation and visualization of point spread functions (PSFs) for single molecule microscopy.

 Tested for Matlab version 2021b and higher.
 Tested on Windows, Mac and Linux operating systems.

+Please cite this repository if you are using our tool.

 ## Installation
 ### With Matlab installation
 1. In Matlab, go to the tab 'Apps' and click on 'Install App'.